.

 Simon is pursuing a master’s degree in Logistics and Supply Chain Management.
 He joined during the ER25 project and is the organisation’s Treasurer.
 He initially joined Formula Student because several of his friends were involved and he wanted to spend his free time doing something fun and meaningful.
 Over time, Simon has gained a deep understanding of how large projects are organized, how to plan and execute complex tasks, and how teamwork makes it possible to overcome difficult challenges.
 As Treasurer, he has developed valuable skills in project management, financial responsibility, and communication.
 All of which complement the theoretical knowledge from his studies.

-Victor holds a bachelor’s in Mechanical Engineering and a master’s in Applied Mechanics.
+Victor holds a bachelor’s in Mechanical Engineering and is currently doing his master in Applied Mechanics.
 He began his Formula Student journey in the Mechanical Powertrain team during the ER23 project where he helped design the battery enclosure.
 He joined the project because he wanted to apply his academic knowledge in a hands-on engineering environment.
 Now, as Technical Director, Victor oversees the technical development of the car and ensures that all systems work seamlessly together.
 His time in the organization has taught him a great deal about practical engineering, managing large technical projects, and how communication between teams is essential for success.

 Viktor is a Mechanical Engineering graduate and is currently pursuing his master’s in Applied Mechanics and currently serves as Chief Engineer.
 He began his involvement in the Vehicle Dynamics team during the ER23 project working on designing the pedal box.
 He describes the experience of building a real race car as both challenging and rewarding.
 Through his work, Viktor has learned extensively about product development – from the initial concept to the finished parts installed in the car.
 His role has also given him valuable experience in leading technical teams, making data-driven design decisions and making continuous improvement throughout the project.